 Small cell lung cancer (SCLC) is a fast-growing type of lung cancer, which makes early detection crucial.
 Recognizing the signs early could significantly increase your chances of survival and improve your quality of life.
+This article aims to inform readers about the early signs of SCLC and the importance of early detection.

 When it comes to lung cancer, a person might not have any symptoms until the disease has progressed to an advanced stage.
 However, some people may experience certain symptoms earlier.
 These include a persistent cough, coughing up blood, chest discomfort, wheezing, shortness of breath, loss of appetite and weight, fatigue, and hoarseness.
 If you experience any of these symptoms, it's crucial to discuss them with your healthcare provider as soon as possible.